-Huntsman, a Jackson, was the representative for Tennessee's 12th congressional district from 1835 to 1837.
+Huntsman was the representative for Tennessee’s 12th congressional district and was a Jackson.
+He served from 1835 to 1837.

 From Dec 1835 to Mar 1837, Huntsman missed 25 of 459 roll call votes, which is 5.4%.
 This is better than the median of 21.0% among the lifetime records of representatives serving in Mar 1837.
 The chart below reports missed votes over time.